Updated on September 11th, 2023 by Felix Martinez

 In addition, recent dividend raises have been very small, with typical increases in the 2% or 3% range.
-While ABM has an impressive history of paying dividends, it lacks both a high current yield and a high dividend growth rate.
+While ABM has an impressive history of paying dividends, it lacks a high current yield and dividend growth rate.

 ABM’s organic growth is intact, and acquisitions add to growth.
 Growth from here depends upon potential international expansion as well as continued margin gains.
-In addition, the company has the relatively new tailwind of share repurchases.
+In addition, the company has a relatively new tailwind of share repurchases.

-With a very cheap valuation and reasonable growth ahead, total annual returns could be strong at 15% annually through the next five years.
-ABM is a buy due to its high expected return, and long history of dividend increases.
+With a very cheap valuation and reasonable growth ahead, total annual returns could be strong at 15.2% annually through the next five years.
+ABM is a buy due to its high expected return and long history of dividend increases.